 - Boiling water tap

-- Extractor fan (see below)
+- Extractor fan

-Pick an open-plan kitchen style
+8. Pick an open-plan kitchen style

-In an open-plan layout these will be on display all the time and be set alongside the dining table and chairs and sofas and armchairs, so you’ll need to consider how the individual furniture choices you make for each zone work together.
+In an open-plan layout, your worktops and cabinetry will be on display all the time and will be set alongside the dining table and chairs and sofas and armchairs.
+With this in mind, you’ll need to consider how the individual furniture choices you make for each zone work together.